numbbo/coco/docs/coco-doc/source/index.rst

    literally aggregate runtimes (which are literally defined only when |t| was hit).
 They aggregate, however, time data to eventually supplement missing runtime values, see also [HAN2016perf]_.

+.. [#] When reading a performance profile, an immediate question is often whether a large runtime difference is due to one algorithm solving the problem very quickly.
+This question cannot be answered from the profile.
+   The advantage (i) over data profiles is lost when using run-length based target values [HAN2016perf]_.

 .. |ERT| replace:: ERT
 .. |ECDF| replace:: ECDF